Sita Rana Magar: Domestic career

-Prior to the late 2010s, there was not very much top level domestic cricket in Nepal, as the country did not have a well-planned domestic structure for the women's game.
-On Magar's own account, the biggest issue in women's cricket in Nepal has been the lack of domestic tournaments.
+Prior to the late 2010s, there was not much top level domestic cricket in Nepal, as the country did not have a well-planned domestic structure for the women's game.
+By Magar's own account, the biggest issue in women's cricket in Nepal has been the lack of domestic tournaments.

 In 2018, Magar played for the championship-winning Armed Police Force (APF) team in that year's Prime Minister Cup Women's National Tournament.
 During that tournament, she topped her team's averages, with an average of 85 and a top score of 44* from five innings, in four of which she was unbeaten.
 Importantly, she was also one of the unbeaten pair of top scorers for her team in the final.

 The following year, 2019, Magar was selected as the marquee player of Dhangadhi Wonder Women, which was to have been one of four teams competing in an NCL Women's T20 Cricket League tournament later that year.
 However, the tournament was postponed twice and did not go ahead.

 A replacement tournament, the Women's Champions League, was organised for October 2019.
 Magar was appointed as captain and marquee player of Pokhara Paltan, one of the five teams competing in the tournament.
 Magar played well during that tournament, in particular by scoring 65* in 56 balls in her team's third match, against Chitwan Rhinos, but the team was eliminated after losing all three of its matches.

 On 3 January 2021, Magar captained the beaten runner-up APF team in the final of the 2020 Prime Minister Cup Women's National Tournament, which attracted the largest number of attendees ever at a women's cricket match in Nepal.
 Her team-leading bowling figures, of 3/17, were not enough to prevent the Province No. 1 team from winning, by just 6 runs.
 In the final of the next PM Cup Women's tournament, held on 26 December 2021, she again captained the APF team, this time to victory by 7 wickets.